Manuel Margot Player Props: Rays vs. Red Sox

-After going 1-for-4 with a double in his most recent game, Manuel Margot and the Tampa Bay Rays take on the Boston Red Sox (who will hand the ball to Nick Pivetta) at 6:40 PM ET on Monday.
+Manuel Margot -- 0-for-3 in his last game -- will be in action for the Tampa Bay Rays against the Boston Red Sox, with Garrett Whitlock on the hill, on April 11 at 6:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Athletics.
+He had a hitless performance in his last game (0-for-3) against the Red Sox.

 Manuel Margot Game Info & Props vs. the Red Sox